VedavyasaRao/Tech-Log/README.md

 #### Late Binding Client Code Generator for COM Components ####

 Presently .NET framework provides RCW (Remote callable wrapper) mechanism for .NET code to interface with COM components.
-However it does not support late binding requred for scripting.
+However, it does not support late binding requred for scripting.

 Read more about it [here](https://techlog-vedavyasarao.blogspot.com/2022/08/late-binding-client-code-generator-for.html)